Sierra Nevada Bighorn

 Sierra Nevada Bighorn Sheep In Yosemite

-- 3/27/2013 After years of low lamb production, a sign of possible inbreeding depression, CDFW added 3 ewes with high genetic diversity to the population.
-This is the first attempt in the Sierra to perfom a genetic rescue.
+- 4/03/2015 CDFW added 5 ewes with high genetic diversity to the population.
+This is the second phase of a planned genetic rescue for this population.
 It would not have been possible without genetic research carried out by the Sierra Bighorn Foundation.

 View seasonal maps as annotated video below